-- 7.1.1 A student shall be deemed to have satisfied the minimum academic requirements for each theory, practical, drawing subject if he secures not less than 35% of marks in the End Examination and a minimum of 40% of marks in the sum total of the Internal Evaluation and End Examination taken together. - 7.1.2 For promotion from I B.Tech.to II B.Tech.a student must satisfy the attendance requirements in I year (two semesters). - 7.1.3 A Student shall be promoted from II year to III year, if he fulfills the academic requirements of securing a minimum of 50 credits from I year I and II-Semesters, II year I and II-Semesters examinations conducted till that time. - 7.1.4 A student shall be promoted from III year to IV year if he / she fulfill the academic requirements of securing a minimum of 74 credits from I year I and II-Semesters, II year I and II-Semesters and the III year I and II-Semester examinations conducted till that time. - 7.1.5 A student shall register for all the subjects and earn all the 195credits.
-Marks obtained in all the credits shall be considered for the calculation of the class based on CCPA. - 7.1.6 A student who fails to earn all the 195 credits as indicated in the course structure within Eightacademic years from the year of admission shall forfeit his seat in B.Tech.Programme and his admission stands cancelled.
+- i.
+A student shall be deemed to have satisfied the minimum academic requirements for each theory, practical, drawing subject if he secures not less than 35% of marks in the End Examination and a minimum of 40% of marks in the sum total of the Internal Evaluation and End Examination taken together. - ii.
+For promotion from I B.Tech.to II B.Tech. a student must satisfy the attendance requirements in I year (two semesters). - iii.
+A Student shall be promoted from II year to III year, if he fulfills the academic requirements of securing a minimum of 50 credits from I year I and II-Semesters, II year I and II-Semesters examinations conducted till that time. - iv.
+A student shall be promoted from III year to IV year if he / she fulfill the academic requirements of securing a minimum of 74 credits from I year I and II-Semesters, II year I and II-Semesters and the III year I and II-Semester examinations conducted till that time. - v.
+A student shall register for all the subjects and earn all the195credits.
+Marks obtained in all the credits shall be considered for the calculation of the class based on CCPA. - vi.
+A student who fails to earn all the 195 credits as indicated in the course structure within Eightacademic years from the year of admission shall forfeit his seat in B.Tech.
+Programme and his admission stands cancelled.

-7.2 For Lateral Entry Students (batches admitted from 2016-2017):
+b.
+For Lateral Entry Students (batches admitted from 2018-2019):

-- 7.2.1 Academic requirements for pass in a subject are the same as in 7.1.1 and attendance requirements as in 6.3. - 7.2.2 A student shall be promoted from II year to III year if he fulfills the academic requirements of securing a minimum of 22 credits from II year I and II-Semesters examinations conducted till that time. - 7.2.3 A student shall be promoted from III year to IV year if he fulfills the academic requirements of securing a minimum of 46 credits from II year I and II-Semesters and the III year I and II-Semester examinations conducted till that time. - 7.2.4 A student shall register for all the subjects and earn all 139 credits.
-Marks obtained in all such credits shall be considered for the calculation of the class based on CCPA. - 7.2.5 A student who fails to earn all the 139 credits as indicated in the course structure within six academic years from the year of his admission shall forfeit his seat in B.Tech.Programme and his admission stands cancelled.
+- 7.2.1 Academic requirements for pass in a subject are the same as in 7.1 and attendance requirements as in 6.3. - 7.2.2 A student shall be promoted from II year to III year if he fulfills the academic requirements of securing a minimum of 22 credits from II year I and II-Semesters examinations conducted till that time. - 7.2.3 A student shall be promoted from III year to IV year if he fulfills the academic requirements of securing a minimum of 46 credits from II year I and II-Semesters and the III year I and II-Semester examinations conducted till that time. - 7.2.4 A student shall register for all the subjects and earn all 143 credits.
+Marks obtained in all such credits shall be considered for the calculation of the class based on CCPA. - 7.2.5 A student who fails to earn all the 143 credits as indicated in the course structure within six academic years from the year of his admission shall forfeit his seat in B.Tech.
+Programme and his admission stands cancelled.